DaveCTurner/paxos/Paxos.thy.md

 Of course, other messages can be sent without affecting this safety proof - in particular, you need to pass the actual values around somehow, and hold leadership elections and send negative acknowledgements and so on, and actually get the acceptors to promise things by sending the initial `prepare` message which is also notably absent here.

-The first invariant is for the Learner agents to satisfy.
-They do so by collecting `accepted` messages until they see an agreeing quorum.
-Note that they don't need to look at just the latest `accepted` message for each acceptor: the protocol remains safe if messages are lost.

-The second invariant is for the Proposer agent to satisfy.
-It does so by collecting `promised` messages until it has an agreeing quorum.
-The quorum it collects may determine the `value` of the proposition (second disjunct); if it does not (first disjunct) then the Proposer may freely choose its value without breaking this invariant.

-The remaining five invariants are the responsibility of the Acceptor agents, and can be satisfied by tracking simply the greatest promosed id and the greatest accepted id.

 ## Preserving invariants

 The remainder of the file shows that the empty model (containing no messages) is safe and shows some conditions under which a safe model can be modified (by sending a message or updating one of the value functions) into another safe model: